 The Powershred 73Ci lives up to Fellowes' reputation of making quality paper shredders.
 However, the Powershred 73Ci feels a bit overpriced to us.
-It lists for $200, and for $100 you can get the AmazonBasics 12-Sheet Micro-Cut, which is higher security, nearly as fast, and just as user friendly.
-The AmazonBasics 24-Sheet is also a bit faster, and lists for $35 less.
-Therefore we think there are better ways to spend your money than on the Powershred 73Ci
+It is substantially more expensive than the AmazonBasics 12-Sheet Micro-Cut, which is higher security, nearly as fast, and just as user-friendly.
+The AmazonBasics 24-Sheet is also a bit faster, and costs slightly less.
+Therefore we think there are better ways to spend your money than on the Powershred 73Ci.

 Fellowes Powershred 73Ci Review